Occupational Therapy (Pre-Registration) - MSc

 Structure and exit awards

-On completion of the full MSc (220 credits) or a PgDip (120 credits), you will be eligible to apply to register with the Health and Care Professions Council (HCPC) and work as an occupational therapist.
+On completion of the full MSc (340 credits) or a PgDip (120 credits), you will be eligible to apply to register with the Health & Care Professions Council and work as an occupational therapist.

 Teaching, learning and assessment

-The course philosophy integrates academic study and practice-based learning.
+The course philosophy integrates academic study and practice-based learning, possessing a strong occupation and person-centred focus.
 It employs adult learning perspectives including: learner responsibility, active participation, collaboration, autonomy, and learning as a community.
 Problem-based learning using practice scenarios is an important part of the learning experience, where students work to develop professional reasoning, evidence-informed decision making, and interpersonal and team working skills.
 Learning is thus a facilitated process of acquiring enquiry skills, interpreting information, group discussion, exchanging of perspectives, creation of knowledge and arriving at a position or judgment.
 Teaching methods incorporate self-directed study, practice scenarios, group work, workshops, e-Learning modules, digital technology, reflection, lectures and placements.

 Assessment methods include peer and self-assessment, written assignments, viva voce assessments, presentations, projects and placements.

 There are four placements in total, all full-time: